gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 # Gruntwork Reference Architecture Setup Instructions

 This repository is used to generate the code to deploy and manage the [the Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/).
-When we have finished the initial deployment, all of the code will be committed to this repository.
-We will then hand off the architecture for you to use, and we will include instructions for copying the code to your own repository outside of the `gruntwork-clients` GitHub organization.
+You will receive an automated email at the end of the deployment indicating that the initial deployment has finished, which includes instructions for copying the code to your own repository outside of the `gruntwork-clients` GitHub organization.

 ![Landing Zone Reference Architecture](/img/guides/reference-architecture/configuration-guide/landing-zone-ref-arch.png)